cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Timeouts / packet confirmation

 There is no race condition between a packet timeout and packet confirmation, as the packet will either have passed the timeout height prior to receipt or not.

-##### Man-in-the-middle attacks during handshakes

-Verification of cross-chain state prevents man-in-the-middle attacks for both connection handshakes & channel handshakes since all information (source, destination client, channel, etc.) is known by the module which starts the handshake and confirmed prior to handshake completion.

 ##### Clients unreachability with in-flight packets